Teenlife

 Why Volunteering is Important for College Applications

-It seems easy: You help someone or some organization out for few hours and - shazam! - you get to check off another box on that college application, the one for community service.
+It seems easy: You help someone or some organization for a few hours, and - shazam! - you get to check off another box on that college application, the one for community service.

-But a volunteer commitment is much more complicated than a check-off box.
-What really counts as community service?
+However, a volunteer commitment is much more complicated than a check-off box.
+What counts as community service?
 Why does it matter?
 What are colleges really looking for?

 1. Understand why community service is important.

-Volunteering your time for nonprofit community organizations or those in need gives you a chance to explore an interest, dive into a cause, gain new skills, network with mentors, and practice problem-solving or leadership skills.
-It lets you practice being in the adult world and research shows it may even help keep you out of serious trouble.
+Volunteering for nonprofit community organizations or those in need allows you to explore an interest, dive into a cause, gain new skills, network with mentors, and practice problem-solving or leadership skills.
+It lets you practice being in the adult world, and research shows it may even help keep you out of serious trouble.

 2. Understand what college admissions officers look for in community service.